This page is dedicated to providing you with safari photo tips that, if followed, will improve your photographs.

 When photographing macro subjects, be they insects, flowers or reptiles, you should try to ensure that your photographs have impact and one of the easiest ways to accomplish this is to photograph your subject from eye-level

-If you have specific wildlife subjects that you want to photograph then you should read our suggested photo strategies for each African mammal as well as the pro photo tips that Joe McDonald has very kindly provided.
+If you have specific wildlife subjects that you want to photograph then you should read our suggested photo strategies for each super-seven (big-five plus cheetah and wild dogs) animal, well as the pro photo tips that Joe McDonald has very kindly provided.

 "Your time and money are valuable and the information in this Etosha eBook will help you save both."